rossedward-arch/ml-generative-energy-design/docs/literature_review.md

 Despite its success in operational controls, RL has not been widely applied to early-stage architectural design, particularly in form-finding or massing processes.
 Nagpal et al. (2020) explored RL for HVAC control but noted that state-space complexity and training time are critical challenges.
 Applying RL to conceptual design stages requires reimagining reward structures and integrating design constraints as part of the environment model.

+A significant technical hurdle lies in coupling RL algorithms with computationally intensive building simulation engines like EnergyPlus.
+This necessitates efficient surrogate models to approximate simulation outputs and reduce training times.
+Integrating RL with surrogate models introduces complexity in ensuring model accuracy, stability, and interpretability — challenges that remain largely unaddressed in existing workflows.

-> **Key Insight**: RL has strong potential for exploratory and iterative design processes but remains underexplored in early-stage building geometry and envelope design.
+> **Key Insight**: RL has strong potential for exploratory and iterative design processes but remains underexplored in early-stage building geometry and envelope design due to technical and computational challenges.

 **References:**
 - Nagpal, S., Parameswaran, V., & Jain, R. (2020). *Reinforcement Learning for HVAC Control: Challenges and Opportunities*. **Energy and Buildings**, 207, 109482.